-When dogs are placed in our care we provide behavioral rehabilitation, medical treatment, de-sexing, vaccinations, flea and worming treatments and Council registration for the dogs.
-Once they are fit to be adopted we vet the potential applicants and make sure that the very best forever homes are chosen.
+When dogs are placed in our care we provide behavioral rehabilitation, medical treatment, de-sexing, up to date vaccinations, flea and worming treatments, micro-chipping and registration on the NZ Companion Animal Register and Council registration for each dog.
+Once they are fit to be adopted, we vet the potential applicants and make sure that the very best forever homes are chosen.

 What fees are involved?

 There is no fee to surrender a dog to the Trust.
 No matter what kind of medical care he or she requires.
 We do not charge former owners.
 If able, you are more than welcome to make a donation to the Trust at any time.
 We do appreciate contributions to transport costs (if out of Canterbury) and you are able to do so.